 This film provides examples of:

 - Braids, Beads and Buckskins: If you want to see how Lakota people dress and live today, watch this movie.
-Or go to a pow-wow.
-You can see the differences and similarities between different tribes.
-There are several documentaries about pow-wows showing everyday attire along with the regalia worn for the dances.
+There is a brief pow-wow scene with people in traditional regalia.

 - The Coroner Doth Protest Too Much: Maggie tells Ray about a man who supposedly committed "suicide" by shooting himself in the back of the head.